vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 ```
 - However, the compiler is still unhappy:
 ```
-main.cpp:19:40: error: cannot dynamic_cast 'top1' (of type 'class Top*')to type 'class Left*' (source type is not polymorphic)
+error: cannot dynamic_cast 'top1' (of type 'class Top*')to type 'class Left*' (source type is not polymorphic)
-   Left* left = dynamic_cast<Left*>(top1);
 ```
-- The problem is that a dynamic cast (as well as use of typeid) needs runtime type information about the object pointed to by top1.
-However, if you look at the diagram, you will see that all we have at the location pointed to by top1 is an integer (a).
-The compiler did not include a vptr.Top because it did not think that was necessary.
-To force the compiler to include this vptr, we can add a virtual destructor to Top:
+- The problem is that a dynamic cast (as well as use of `typeid`) needs runtime type information about the object pointed to by `top1`.
+The compiler did not include a that because it did not think that was necessary.
+To force the compiler to include that, we can add a virtual destructor to Top:
 ```
 class Top
 {